HeXiaoYi1/ado-tensorflow-models/README.md

-# ado-tensorflow-api
+ado-tensorflow-api

-ado_transform.py
+====
+ado_transform.py<br>
-a common way to transform metadata to tf records and then read records into a batch and finally truncate or pad batch data
+a common way to transform metadata to tf records and then read records into a batch and finally truncate or pad batch data<br>